togrupe/dlive-midi-tools/README.md

 Python and midi/tcp based tool to prepare channel lists for Allen &amp; Heath dlive systems.
 Based on an excel sheet the following parameters can be preconfigured and in one or more steps be written into the dlive system via midi/tcp.
 - Channel Name
 - Channel Color
-- 48V Phantom Power (only for local mixrack based sockets)
+- 48V Phantom Power (only for mixrack local sockets 1-64)

 ## Use Cases
 * Single source for channel lists in multi console situations